shubhahire9/RetailIQ/README.md

 * Processed and analyzed **2,236 customers**.
 * Generated actionable insights for personalized marketing and customer retention.
 * Built an end-to-end unsupervised machine learning workflow.

 ---

+## 🏁 Conclusion

+RetailIQ demonstrates how K-Means clustering can transform customer transaction data into meaningful business segments.
+The four identified groups have distinct income, spending, browsing, household, and campaign-response characteristics, allowing businesses to design targeted marketing strategies for each customer segment.

+---